SFTtech/openage/doc/media/openage/terrain_format_spec.md

 # selection of blendomatic borders
 blendmask <blend_id> <filename> <priority>

-# How much the texture is scaled down at default zoom level
+# the zoom level at which the texture is shown in full detail
+# e.g. scalefactor 2.0 -> full detail at 200% zoom
 scalefactor <factor>

 # layer and animation definitions